zsoltbalogh/liferay-docs/discover/deployment/articles-dxp/02-configuring-liferay/12-clustering.markdown

 Note 5: For an in-depth description of each type of file store, see the admin guide for Liferay [https://www.liferay.com/documentation/liferay-portal/6.2/user-guide/-/ai/liferay-clustering-liferay-portal-6-2-user-guide-20-en](https://www.liferay.com/documentation/liferay-portal/6.2/user-guide/-/ai/liferay-clustering-liferay-portal-6-2-user-guide-20-en) or Guide for Document and Media Library article: [https://www.liferay.com/group/customer/kbase/-/knowledge_base/article/14370777](https://www.liferay.com/group/customer/kbase/-/knowledge_base/article/14370777)
 //TODO: fix links to point to DXP

-## Search and Index Sharing
+### Search and Index Sharing

-Starting from Liferay DXP the search engine needs to be separated from the main Liferay server for scalability reasons.
+Starting from @product@ the search engine needs to be separated from the main Liferay server for scalability reasons.
 For it there are two ways to achieve it: [Elasticsearch](https://customer.liferay.com/documentation/knowledge-base/-/kb/170088) or [Solr](https://customer.liferay.com/documentation/knowledge-base/-/kb/151456).
 //TODO: fix links to point to the deployment guide

 +$$$